Federal Information Processing Standards (FIPS) are mandated under US Public Law (100-235 and 104-106).

 The Federal Information Security Management Act of 2002 eliminated any agencies ability to waive mandatory Federal Information Processing Standards.

-FIPS 140-2 is the mandatory standards associated with encryption of unclassified information.
-There are three basic approaches to achieving compliance with FIPS 140-2, all require the use of a National Institute of Standards and Technology (NIST) certified encryption module.
+FIPS 140-2 is the mandatory standard associated with encryption of unclassified information.
+There are two basic approaches to achieving compliance with FIPS 140-2, all require the use of National Institute of Standards and Technology (NIST) certified encryption modules.
 FIPS 140-2 Level 1 can be achieved by incorporating a software based certified encryption module.
-FIPS 104-2 Level 2 can be achieved by incorporating a hardware based certified encryption module.
-FIPS 140-2 Level 2 can also be achieved by integration with a networked hardware based certified encryption module.
+FIPS 104-2 Level 2 and above can be achieved by incorporating an embedded hardware based certified encryption module.
+FIPS 140-2 includes three key processes; private key creation/storage, digital signature, and encryption.

 For Further Information